Wellness & Prevention

 Dog & Cat Wellness Exams in St. George, UT

 A wellness exam is the single most valuable visit your pet makes all year.
 Because dogs and cats age faster than we do and instinctively hide discomfort, a thorough checkup is often the first place a developing problem shows up.
-At Agave Animal Hospital in St. George, our veterinarians, Dr. Madison Tripp and Dr. Nicole Sorensen, use these visits to build a complete picture of your pet’s health, answer your questions, and create a plan tailored to life in Southern Utah.
+At Agave Animal Hospital in St. George, our veterinarians use these visits to build a complete picture of your pet’s health, answer your questions, and create a plan tailored to life in Southern Utah.

 What happens during a wellness exam